18 September 2020

-His military medical background has given him a unique perspective into how civilian medicine practitioners can think more strategically and efficiently when it comes to practicing trauma care.
+His military medical background has given him a unique perspective on how civilian medicine practitioners can think more strategically and efficiently when it comes to practicing trauma care.

 “Everything we do as a military surgeon is to prepare for the battlefield,” said Dr. Vining.
 That preparation has changed throughout our Nation’s history.